Chuuk Lagoon: World War II

 A significant portion of the Japanese fleet was based at Truk, with its administrative center on Tonoas (south of Weno).
-At anchor in the lagoon, were the Imperial Japanese Navy's battleships, aircraft carriers, cruisers, destroyers, tankers, cargo ships, tugboats, gunboats, minesweepers, landing craft, and submarines.
-In particular; Yamato and Musashi were stationed at Truk for months around 1943, unable to participate in battle.
-Some have described Truk as Japan's equivalent of the Americans' Pearl Harbor.
+At anchor in the lagoon were battleships, aircraft carriers, cruisers, destroyers, tankers, cargo ships, tugboats, gunboats, minesweepers, landing craft, and submarines.
+In particular, Yamato and Musashi were stationed at Truk for months around 1943, unable to participate in battle.
+The Japanese garrison consisted of 27,856 IJN men, under the command of Vice Admiral Masami Kobayashi, then Vice Admiral Chuichi Hara, and 16,737 Imperial Japanese Army men, under the command of Major General Kanenobu Ishuin.

+At one point, dropping a nuclear weapon on Truk was discussed by the United States government.

 In 1944, Truk's capacity as a naval base was destroyed through naval air attack in Operation Hailstone.
-Forewarned by intelligence a week before the US raid, the Japanese had withdrawn their larger warships (heavy cruisers and aircraft carriers) to Palau.
-Once the American forces captured the Marshall Islands, they used them as a base from which to launch an early morning attack on February 17, 1944, against Truk Lagoon.
-Operation Hailstone lasted for three days, as American carrier-based planes sank twelve smaller Japanese warships (light cruisers, destroyers, and auxiliaries) and thirty-two merchant ships, while destroying 275 aircraft, mainly on the ground.
+Forewarned by intelligence a week before the U.S. raid, the Japanese had withdrawn their larger warships (heavy cruisers and aircraft carriers) to Palau.
+Once the American forces captured the Marshall Islands, they used them as a base from which to launch an early morning attack on 17 February 1944 against Truk Lagoon.
+Operation Hailstone lasted for three days, as American carrier-based planes sank 12 smaller Japanese warships (light cruisers, destroyers, and auxiliaries) and 32 merchant ships, while destroying 275 aircraft, mainly on the ground.
 The consequences of the attack made "Truk lagoon the biggest graveyard of ships in the world".

 The attacks for the most part ended Truk as a major threat to Allied operations in the central Pacific.
-The Japanese garrison on Eniwetok was denied any realistic hope of reinforcement and support during the invasion that began on February 18, 1944, greatly assisting U.S. forces in their conquest of that island.
-Truk was isolated by Allied forces, as they continued their advance towards Japan, by invading other Pacific islands, such as Guam, Saipan, Palau, and Iwo Jima.
-It was attacked again from 12 to 16 June 1945 by part of the British Pacific Fleet during Operation Inmate.
+The Japanese garrison on Eniwetok was denied any realistic hope of reinforcement and support during the invasion that began on 18 February, greatly assisting U.S. forces in their conquest of that island.
+Truk was isolated by Allied forces, as they continued their advance towards Japan by invading other Pacific islands, such as Guam, Saipan, Palau, and Iwo Jima.
+Truk was attacked again from 12 to 16 June 1945 by part of the British Pacific Fleet during Operation Inmate.
 Cut off, the Japanese forces on Truk and other central Pacific islands ran low on food and faced starvation before Japan surrendered in August 1945.

+Post-war

+On 28 September 2018, a Boeing 737-800 operated as Air Niugini Flight 73 landed short of the runway at Chuuk International Airport before landing and sinking into the lagoon.
+One passenger out of the 47 passengers and crew perished in the crash.